 Which character do you identify with the most?

 Garroni: Chelsea and I use the Sex and the City characters as zodiac signs to identify ourselves.
 I identify as a Miranda with a Carrie rising.

 Fairless: I'm a Miranda with a Samantha rising.

-MirandaMondays: My favourite character is obviously Miranda, but I also love the woman who moved to New York from London in the pilot, who meets a man who does a whole song and dance and then ghosts her.
+MirandaMondays: My favorite character is obviously Miranda, but I also love the woman who moved to New York from London in the pilot, who meets a man who does a whole song and dance and then ghosts her.
 I am that woman getting played to my core.
 Except instead of meet-cutes in townhouses, it’s happy hour wine specials with a dude I met off Tinder!

 Leng: I have to be honest, Samantha’s not my favorite.
-Miranda is my favourite.
+Miranda is my favorite.
 I think she was the one who pushed the boundaries the most.
 But looking back, I would say Samantha is probably the easiest character to celebrate, because she was so free to be herself.
 She knew who she was the whole way through and didn’t compromise.

 Clay: I have a lot in common with Carrie Bradshaw.
 I wish that I didn’t.
 I actually feel like this little project is helping me overcome that.
 I have a very overly-active internal monologue; I spend too much money on shoes; on my worst days I find my self-worth in my relationship status.
 I’m also kind of adventurous with how I dress, and I’m confident and a little bit wild—especially like early-seasons Carrie.
 I have a very Miranda job.
 I’m maybe a little too in touch with my Samantha side as well.
 But I think a part of the show is that you have all of them in you.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.